alialib/alia/docs/actions.md

 Actions are the preferred way for application code to respond to events in alia.
 They're a convenient, declarative way of specifying the side effects that should be performed when an event occurs.
-For the most part, you can think of them as simple callback functions, but as we'll see, they sometimes integrate more naturally into reactive code than normal C++ callbacks would...
+For the most part, you can think of them as simple callback functions, but as we'll see, they often integrate more naturally into dataflow code than normal C++ callbacks would...

 Actions are very similar to signals in the way that they're used in an application.
 Like signals, they're typically created directly at the call site